IgniteUI/igniteui-docfx/en/components/grid/grid.md

 </div>
 <div class="divider--half"></div>

+## Keyboard Navigation
+Keyboard navigation in the IgxGrids provides a rich variety of keyboard interactions for the user.
+It enhances the accessibility of the IgxGrid and allows to navigate through any type of elements inside (cell, row, column header, toolbar, footer, etc.).
+See these topics for more information [Grid Keyboard Navigation](../grid/keyboard-navigation.md), [TreeGrid Keyboard Navigation](../treegrid/keyboard-navigation.md), [Hierarchical Grid Keyboard Navigation](../hierarchicalgrid/keyboard-navigation.md).

 ## State persistence

 Achieving a state persistence framework is easier than ever by using the new built-in [`IgxGridState`](state-persistence.md) directive.